-No. Safety strategy Example of best practices 1 Limit hydrogen inventories especially indoors, to what is strictly necessary by technology Use of on-demand onsite production and/or small storage containers, Store hydrogen outdoors, etc. 2 Avoid or limit the formation of a flammable mixture Apply hydrogen safety engineering, e.g. the similarity law, to exclude the formation of the flammable layer under a ceiling in case of a leak, Ensure system integrity, i.e. leak tightness, Avoid or control screwed connection of piping, Use small pipe diameters and flow restrictors, when possible, Exploit hydrogen buoyancy and natural ventilation as its main safety asset, Use a mechanical ventilation system or inerting system if natural ventilation does not suffice.
+No. Safety strategy Example of best practices 0 Proper design and material selection for hydrogen application Use appropriate materials, compatible with hydrogen, pressure and temperature limits of the facility Avoid system design error 1 Limit hydrogen inventories especially indoors, to what is strictly necessary by technology Use of on-demand onsite production and/or small storage containers, Store hydrogen outdoors, etc. 2 Avoid or limit the formation of a flammable mixture Apply hydrogen safety engineering, e.g. the similarity law, to exclude the formation of the flammable layer under a ceiling in case of a leak, Ensure system integrity, i.e. leak tightness, Avoid or control screwed connection of piping, Use small pipe diameters and flow restrictors, when possible, Exploit hydrogen buoyancy and natural ventilation as its main safety asset, Use a mechanical ventilation system or inerting system if natural ventilation does not suffice.
 Use the proper design of excess flow valves and discharge nozzles, Use catalytic recombiners where relevant (bear in mind that for large release rates recombiners might be not suitable and that in high hydrogen concentrations a recombiner could be an ignition source), etc. 3 Carry out ATEX zoning analysis Provide required documents for design and operation.
-4 Combine leak detection and countermeasures Use appropriate sensors and sensor locations, Monitor the processes, Combine emergency signals with appropriate measures, Use signals for ventilation management and shut-down of electricity supply as relevant, etc. 5 Avoid ignition sources by the use of proper materials or installations in the different ATEX zones Use ATEX materials or equipment, Avoid electricity, other flammable substances or hot surfaces in respective zones, Provide proper grounding, Lightning protection in outdoor installations, etc. 6 Avoid congestion, reduce turbulence promoting flow obstacles in the respective ATEX zone Design piping, components, buildings accordingly Remove unnecessary parts, etc. 7 Avoid confinement, promote openings for natural or mechanical ventilation or explosion vents Install whenever possible your system in the open space, Use the proper design of buildings, HVAC systems, e.g. NF EN 14994 April 2007, Avoid protective roofs and other construction elements, where hydrogen might accumulate, etc. 8 Prefer passive barriers to active barriers Increase distances, Use passive ventilation, Use passive autocatalytic recombiners (PAR) if no ignition by PAR hazard, Use protective walls, safety glass, Use flame arrestors, deflagration vents as appropriate, etc.
+4 Combine leak detection and countermeasures Use appropriate sensors and sensor locations, Monitor the processes, Combine emergency signals with appropriate measures, Use signals for ventilation management and shut-down of electricity supply as relevant, etc. 5 Avoid ignition sources by the use of proper materials or installations in the different ATEX zones Use ATEX materials or equipment, Avoid electricity, other flammable substances or hot surfaces in respective zones, Provide proper grounding, lightning protection in outdoor installations, etc.